 Staff at Swansea Library have unearthed an incredibly rare document which contains the lyrics to the first specially-written club song.
 Local Studies Librarian Gwilym Games found what he believes is the only surviving copy of The World of Sport, a magazine produced in 1913 to provide more in-depth coverage of local sporting interests.
 The first issue from the 7th February 1913 is in very poor condition, but staff were able to scan it.
 Amid articles on cycling, dog training and other minority sports, there was a report on the Swansea Town Supporters’ Club, and notice of their fund-raising “Smoker”; and the words to the Swans War Song.

-The lyrics refer to players of the day, and should be sung to the tune of “The Chocolate Major” – sadly we can’t find any reference to this piece of music, so we may never know how it sounded.
-When you read the lyrics you might not be too sorry!
+The lyrics refer to players of the day, and should be sung to the tune of “The Chocolate Major”.
 The opening line about the gay crowd heading for the match could be taken in quite a different light today (don’t let the Cardiff fans get hold of it…)

 Follow the links to other pages on this fascinating story: